Frijol/climate-change/notes/causes/agriculture.md

 * Modern agriculture is highly connected with climate change, particularly: practices dependent on fossil fuels, land usage and deforestation, chemical sprays (herbicides, fungicides, fertilizers, etc.), transportation/refrigeration/packaging/retail [Lovins, 178][Lovins]
 * 60% of Australia's land use and 80% of its human water use are for agriculture, but agriculture contributes less than 3% of the GDP.
 Most of the land (>99%) thus engaged is uneconomically viable without government subsidy; the only truly profitable agriculture is <0.8% of that agricultural land [Diamond, 413][Diamond]
 * China uses 3x the world average of fertilizer per acre [Diamond, 362][Diamond]
+* Over the past 1000 years humans have turned ~2b hectares of productive farmland into wasteland (1986 estimate) [Meadows, 61][Meadows]
+* Rate of humus loss is accelerating from 25m tons/year (pre-Industrial) to 760m tons/year 1954-2004 [Meadows, 61][Meadows]
+* Fertilizers mask the signs of soil abuse, leading to a delay in signals, which is a characteristic cause of systemic overshoot [Meadows, 62][Meadows]

 ## Overproduction
 * American farms overproduce to the extent that in 1962 the government subsidized at more than $1bn/year in surplus food storage [Carson, 27][Carson] //TODO: updated stat?